Demarcating the boundaries of our properties, best garden fence ideas are an essential part of homes.

 17. Add a coat of paint

 There are plenty of colors to choose from when it comes to painting a fence, but wood generally looks better in more natural shades.
 Pale colors will lighten a dark garden, while darker colors allow the fence to fade into the background and make a great backdrop to planting.
 When choosing your garden color schemes be sure that you know which fence colors to avoid.

 18. Go for an entirely natural garden fence

 Create a rustic, cottage look with willow fencing.
 It has the feel of traditional wattle but the strength of a modern panel, and makes a beautiful backdrop for most plants.

 Willow hurdles, framed willow or hazel screens offer a more natural look and suit informal garden settings, but they may not be as strong (or last as long) as a pressure-treated timber panel.

 However, these natural woven fences are made from cuttings which encourage growth, making this an environmentally sustainable choice.

 19. Choose a tried-and-tested shiplap design

 Shiplap is the most popular type of ready-made fence panel, offering good value and plenty of sizes.
 It is usually supported by concrete or timber posts, and needs to be treated with wood preserver regularly.

 If your current shiplap design is looking a little tired, give it a makeover by painting it in a distinctive color, with themed planting.

 20. Create a boundary with an evergreen hedge

-Evergreens are perfect for creating a boundary for your property; the permanent leaf cover of evergreen hedges can do a great job of keeping humans and animals out (or in), if you’re not partial to a traditional fence or wall.
+Evergreens are perfect for creating a boundary for your property and make the best privacy hedges; the permanent leaf cover of evergreen hedges can do a great job of keeping humans and animals out (or in), if you’re not partial to a traditional fence or wall.

 Evergreens come in all shapes and sizes – from the tiniest alpines to the tallest trees, so you’ll have no trouble finding one (or many) to suit your plot.